alexanderwallin/react-player-controls/README.md

 [![Dependencies](https://img.shields.io/david/alexanderwallin/react-player-controls.svg?style=flat-square)](https://david-dm.org/alexanderwallin/react-player-controls)
 [![Dev dependency status](https://david-dm.org/alexanderwallin/react-player-controls/dev-status.svg?style=flat-square)](https://david-dm.org/alexanderwallin/react-player-controls#info=devDependencies)

-This is a set of modular, tested and hopefully useful React components for composing media players.
-This library does not deal with actual media in any way, only the UI.
+This is a minimal set of modular, tested and hopefully useful React components for composing media player interfaces.
+It is designed for you to compose media player controls yourself using a small and easy-to-learn API.

+From a library point of view, creating and providing components like `<Player />` or `<ProgressBar />` tends to result in abstractions with tons of props, often preventing arbitrary customisation, whilst providing little real value.
+These abstractions prove especially hindering when it comes to styling child elements.
+Therefor, instead of shipping these composite components, there are a collection of recipies that you can more or less copy-paste right into your project.
+Along with these plain components are a few boilerplate sets of styles in different forms that you can use if you want.

-Check out the components in action on the [examples page](https://alexanderwallin.github.io/react-player-controls).
+You can see the base components in action on the [examples page](https://alexanderwallin.github.io/react-player-controls).

-**A note on styles:** This library does not yet ship with any component styles.
-However, this is [on the way](https://github.com/alexanderwallin/react-player-controls/milestone/1).
-Meanwhile, you can check out [the styles from the examples page](https://github.com/alexanderwallin/react-player-controls/blob/master/docs/src/sass/_controls.scss) to get a kick start or just some inspiration in styling your player.
+⚠️  **NOTE:** This library does not deal with actual media in any way, only the UI. ⚠️

 ## Installation